cyberbotics/webots-doc/guide/object-living-room-furniture.md

 - `color`: Defines the color of the sofa.

-- `textureUrl`: Defines the texture used for eh sofa.
+- `textureUrl`: Defines the texture used for the sofa.